Pathaan holds crowded shows in South Africa in hopes of Bollywood revival - ExBulletin

 Pathaan holds crowded shows in South Africa in hopes of Bollywood revival

-With performances across South Africa, superstar Shah Rukh Khan’s ‘Pathaan’ has become a harbinger of hope for Hindi cinema which enjoys particular popularity in the country.
+With house shows across South Africa, superstar Shah Rukh Khan Pathane became a harbinger of hope for Hindi cinema which enjoys particular popularity in the country.

 Thousands of fans saw the film on 21 screens nationwide over the weekend, with all major cinema chains and independent theaters hosting up to seven shows a day.

-He said the coronavirus pandemic had dealt a severe blow to the Hindi film market in South Africa, but ‘Pathaan’, which grossed nearly Rs 600 crore worldwide, brought much-needed joy.
+He said the coronavirus pandemic had dealt a severe blow to the Hindi film market in South Africa, but “Pathaan”, which grossed nearly Rs 600 crore worldwide (60 million), brought joy well deserved.

-“The incredible boost that ‘Pathaan’ has brought to this revival is immeasurable.
-There have been rare occasions over the last decade or so where we had lineups at specific shows for films featuring the Khan triumvirate of Bollywood – Aamir, Shah Rukh and Salman – as well as Hritihik Roshan and Akshay Kumar, but nothing like we saw more last weekend,” Moosa said.
+“The incredible boost that Pathaan has brought to this revival is immeasurable.
+There have been rare occasions over the last decade or so where we had lineups at specific shows for films featuring the Bollywood’s Khan triumvirate Aamir, Shah Rukh and Salman as well as Hritihik Roshan and Akshay Kumar, but nothing like we’ve seen in the past weekend, Moosa said.

 At Johannesburg’s Killarney CineCentre, there were seven daily weekend shows, an all-time high for a single Bollywood title.